eXascaleInfolab/clubmark/README.md

 Parameters:
   --help, -h  - show this usage description --generate, -g[o][a]=[<number>][%<shuffles_number>][=<outpdir>]  - generate <number> synthetic datasets of the required format in the <outpdir> (default: syntnets/), shuffling (randomly reordering network links and saving under another name) each dataset <shuffles_number> times (default: 0).
 If <number> is omitted or set to 0 then ONLY shuffling of <outpdir>/networks//* is performed.
 The generated networks are automatically added to the begin of the input datasets.
-    o  - overwrite existing network instances (old data is backuped) instead of skipping generation a  - generate networks specified by arcs (directed) instead of edges (undirected)
+    o  - overwrite existing network instances (old data is backed up) instead of skipping generation a  - generate networks specified by arcs (directed) instead of edges (undirected)
 NOTE: shuffled datasets have the following naming format:
 	<base_name>[(seppars)<param1>...][^<instance_index>][%<shuffle_index>].<net_extension>
   --input, -i[X][%<shuffles_number>]=<datasets_dir>  - input dataset(s), wildcards of files or directories, which are shuffled <shuffles_number> times.
 Directories should contain datasets of the respective extension (.ns{e,a}).
 Default: -ie=syntnets/networks/*/, which are subdirs of the synthetic networks dir without shuffling.
     f  - make flat derivatives on shuffling instead of generating the dedicated directory (having the file base name) for each input network, might cause flooding of the base directory.
-Existed shuffles are backuped.
+Existed shuffles are backed up.
     NOTE: variance over the shuffles of each network instance is evaluated only for the non-flat structure. a  - the dataset is specified by arcs (asymmetric, directed links) instead of edges (undirected links), considered only for not .ns{a,e} extensions.
 NOTE:
   - The following symbols in the path name have specific semantic and processed respectively: ('!', '^', '%', '#')
   - Paths may contain wildcards: *, ?, +
   - Multiple directories and files wildcards can be specified via multiple -i options
-  - Shuffles backup and OVERWRITE already existent shuffles
+  - Existent shuffles are backed up and the new shuffles OVERWRITE already existent shuffles (retainig the old non-matched shuffles)
   - Datasets should have the .ns<l> format: <node_src> <node_dest> [<weight>]
   - Ambiguity of links weight resolution in case of duplicates (or edges specified in both directions) is up to the clustering algorithm
   --apps, -a[=[-]"app1 app2 ..."]  - apps (clustering algorithms) to be applied, default: all.